malisas/schemas/doc/source/api/genotypephenotype.rst

 logical AND to query the underlying datastore.
 Missing types are treated as a wildcard, returning all data.

+Users may specify a PhenotypeAssociationSet to specifically search.

 |image| http://yuml.me/edit/bf06b90a

 Response